nbauer3/reddit-web-scraping/README.md

 Then clone github repo using `git clone https://github.com/nbauer3/reddit-web-scraping`

+Change directory with the command `cd reddit-web-scraping`

-Lastly run the spider using command `scrapy crawl posts`
+Run the spider using command `scrapy crawl posts`